 - Include contact information (address, telephone number, e-mail address) in case our office needs additional information

-- Mail or fax the request to the FOIA Coordinator (see above)
+- Mail, fax or email the request to the FOIA Coordinator (see above)

 Important Information About the FOIA